-This site contains classified extracts from over 1,200 published and manuscript accounts of tours of Wales, 1700-1900.
+This site contains classified extracts from over 1,500 published and manuscript accounts of tours of and guide books to Wales, 1700-1900.

 It is being created by Michael Freeman, curator of Ceredigion Museum, Aberystwyth, 1991-2012

 It was originally designed to create very detailed evidence for my article ‘Perceptions of Welshness: tourists’ impressions of the material and traditional culture of Wales, 1750 – 1850’ published in ‘Folk Life’ Vol. 53, No. 1, (May 2015), pp. 57–71 but will contain much more than that article covers.

 This site includes many fully referenced quotations on over 200 different subjects about which the tourists wrote and illustrated.

 Some of the data on this site was first uploaded in May, 2015.
 The site will be constantly under review.

 The author – Michael David Freeman – has asserted his right under the Copyright, Designs and Patents Act, 1988, to be identified as the author of this work.